IACS-cryo/Delineation-WG/README.md

 - Documents can be edited via the web interface, without using `git`.
 For example, to edit this document, click the pen icon at the top right corner of the text (not top right of page), then select the `Commit changes...` button.

 ## Status

-The project just started!
-Currently we are gathering ideas and brainstorming towards the first deliverable of the WG:

 ### Deliverable 1